-Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns, trade discounts and volume rebates.
+Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns, trade discounts, volume rebates, value added taxes, goods and service tax (GST) and amounts collected on behalf of third parties.
 Revenue is recognized when the significant risks and rewards of ownership have been transferred to the buyer, recovery of the consideration is probable, the associated costs and possible return of goods can be estimated reliably, there is no continuing management involvement with the goods, and the amount of revenue can be measured reliably.
 Transfers of risks and rewards vary depending on the individual terms of the contract of sale.